timvisee/timvisee.com/content/blog/2019-07-08_fix-windows-terminals-use-linux-terminal/index.md

 Let's hope the terminal situation on Windows improves.
 A lot has been getting better lately since WSL was introduced, and many more people started experiencing these itches than before since Linux on Windows became a viable thing.
+I wonder what the [upcoming][windows-terminal] Windows terminal will bring to the table.

 I won't be going back to Windows anytime soon myself, but at least this provides a terminal I'm happy with when I _need_ to use a Windows machine.